tnynyn/aws-ebsSnapshotManager/README.md

+## Note
-Note: AWS has a limitation of five concurrent CopySnapshot operations to the DR region. ebsSnapshotManagerDR.py will stop if there are five operations in progess.
+AWS has a limitation of five concurrent CopySnapshot operations to the DR region. ebsSnapshotManagerDR.py will stop if there are five operations in progess.
 You can set it to run again on a schedule until all snapshots are copied over

+## Note 2
-Note 2:  Be sure to use PYTHON 2.7 RUNTIME as it'll error out with on 3.6+
+Be sure to use PYTHON 2.7 RUNTIME as it'll error out with on 3.6+